Tox/homebrew-tox/README.md

 Note that qTox requires qt5 which can take a very long time to compile.
 You might want to install it from bottle:

     brew install qt5
     brew install --HEAD qtox

+When installing qTox, it may try to install gcc, which is not actually required.
+Workaround:

+    brew install --without-brewed-numpy homebrew/science/opencv
+    brew edit qtox

+Comment out the line starting with `depends_on "homebrew/science/opencv"`.
+Save, then

+    brew install --HEAD qtox